DavidAnson/markdownlint/README.md

 below for examples).

 Passing a `resultVersion` of `0` corresponds to the original, simple format where each error is identified by rule name and line number.
+This is deprecated.

+Passing a `resultVersion` of `1` corresponds to a detailed format where each error includes information about the line number, rule name, alias, description, as well as any additional detail or context that is available.
 This is the default.

-Passing a `resultVersion` of `1` corresponds to a more detailed format where each error includes information about the line number, rule name, alias, description, as well as any additional detail or context that is available.

 #### callback